-In the 2016 operational HWRF implementation, MPIPOM-TC utilizes the NCEP global eddy resolving 1/12° operational RTOFS temperature and salinity data for initialization in the EP basin.
-The NCEP global RTOFS runs once a day and produces 2-day nowcasts and 6-day forecasts using the daily initialization fields produced at the Navy Oceanographic Office using the Navy Ocean Data Assimilation (NCODA), a 3-D multivariate data assimilation methodology (Cummings 2005), which facilitates the ingestion of various datasets including in situ profiles of temperature and salinity from a variety of sources and remotely sensed SST, SSH, and sea-ice concentrations.
-The RTOFS forecast system is forced with 3-hourly momentum, radiation, and precipitation fluxes from the operational GFS fields.
-The 3-D temperature and salinity fields from the RTOFS nowcast valid at 00Z is then used for ocean model initialization for all four HWRF forecast cycles in the same day (00Z, 06Z, 12Z, 18Z).
-Horizontal and vertical interpolations are carried out to map the data from the RTOFS grid to POM grid.
-Ocean spin-up Phase1 involves 48 h of MPIPOM-TC integration primarily for dynamic adjustment of mass and current fields.
-Unlike the climatology-based initialization used by HWRF in the AL basin, the cold wake generation (Phase 2 Ocean spin up) may not be necessary when using RTOFS for initialization because typically the cold wake associated with the storm is typically already present in the RTOFS fields.
+The procedure for operational ocean initialization in the EP and CP are quite distinct from the one used in the AL. Up until 2015, the EP was initialized using GDEM3, but starting from the 2016 operational HWRF implementation, MPIPOM-TC utilizes the NCEP global eddy resolving 1/12° operational RTOFS temperature and salinity data for initialization in the EP basin.
+The NCEP global RTOFS runs once a day and produces 2day nowcasts and 6-day forecasts using the daily initialization fields produced at the Navy Oceanographic Office using the Navy Coupled Ocean Data Assimilation (NCODA), a 3-D multi-variate data assimilation methodology (Cummings 2005), which facilitates the ingestion of various datasets including in situ profiles of temperature and salinity from a variety of sources and remotely sensed SST, SSH, and sea-ice concentrations.
+The RTOFS forecast system is forced with 3-h momentum, radiation, and precipitation fluxes from the operational GFS fields.
+The 3-D temperature and salinity fields from the RTOFS nowcast valid at 00UTC is then used for ocean model initialization for all four HWRF forecast cycles in the same day (00UTC, 06UTC, 12UTC, 18UTC).
+Horizontal and vertical interpolations are carried out to map the data from the RTOFS grid to the POM grid.
+Ocean spin-up phase1 involves 48 h of MPIPOM-TC integration primarily for dynamic adjustment of mass and current fields.
+Unlike the climatology-based initialization used by HWRF in the AL basin, the cold-wake generation (phase 2 Ocean spin up) is not employed when using RTOFS for initialization because the cold wake associated with the storm is typically already present in the RTOFS fields.
+Up until 2017, MPIPOM-TC configured for EP was used to run some of the storms originated in the central Pacific.
+However, sometimes this results in loss of coupling during 126-h forecast run when the storms move out of the EP domain.
+In 2018, MPIPOM-TC with RTOFS-based initialization was configured for a new CP domain.
+The decision to employ RTOFS was based on retrospective tests that indicated that the RTOFS initialization improves HWRF intensity forecasting, especially for storms that intensify rapidly.
+The basin-scale HWRF also uses the RTOFS based MPIPOM-TC as its ocean component.